isomerpages/agd-corp/_careers-at-agd/Explore Scholarships/PSC Scholarship (Public Finance).md

 </p>
 <p>The PSC Scholarship (Public Finance) aims to develop individuals trained
 in Accountancy for finance leadership positions in the Public Service.
-Scholarship holders will be assigned to a parent agency, either the Auditor-General's Office (AGO) or Accountant-General's Department (AGD).
+Scholarship holders will be assigned to a parent agency, either the Accountant-General's Department (AGD) or Auditor-General's Office (AGO).
 Scholars will also be emplaced onto the Public Service Leadership Programme (PSLP) upon graduation, subject to meeting the emplacement criteria.</p>
 <p>&nbsp;</p>